 You’ll find a rest stop at Smith Switch Station where you can charge phones, use restrooms, and take a break.
 There is also a 9-acre park adjacent to the station.

 Mile Marker 27.5

 You will see Carolina Brothers Pit BBQ, a much-loved location for finding traditional, slow-cooked North Carolina pit barbecue in the DMV.
 Don’t forget to try a variety of their delicious sauces.
-Also nearby is Mediterranean Breeze Restaurant, Chicago’s Pizza with a Twist, and Honeybee Creamery.
+Also nearby is Mediterranean Breeze Restaurant, and Chicago’s Pizza with a Twist.

 Mile Markers 28 - 33

 Here are a variety of parks to check out.
 Trailside Park offers 20 acres and even an inline hockey rink.
-Two Creeks Trail Area offers mountain biking trails, wildlife viewing, and water-centered pathways.
 Venture off the beaten path for a beat or two around Mile Marker 30 for a startling look at the Luck Stone Quarry.

 Mile Marker 34